The team at ChangeAbility are experienced and skilled at helping people create positive change to their lives.

 Paul delivers programmes to men and youth.
 He is a facilitator of the ACC ‘Mates n Dates’ programme and also works in schools to help promote respectful ways of behaving and communicating.

-Briar has eight years counselling experience and a particular interest in working with women, young people and families.
+Briar is currently on maternity leave and will be returning to work for us in 2019.
+She has eight years counselling experience and a particular interest in working with women, young people and families.
 She works together with her clients to help them gain a deeper understanding of themselves and how problems have impacted their lives.
 Briar says she has seen time and time again how creative strategies can bring about growth and healing for people.

 Diploma of Psycho-synthesis Counselling